 - Dye, Moulds & Tools Industry

 Commercial tool makers involved in the design, development, and production of tooling in India make up the Indian tool room industry.
-Along with commercial tool manufacturers, a number of governments toolrooms and training facilities are also in operation.
+Along with commercial tool manufacturers, a number of government toolrooms and training facilities are also in operation.
 Mumbai, Bengaluru, Chennai, Pune, Hyderabad, and Delhi NCR are the principal tool room locations.

-- Earthmoving, Construction and Mining Equipment
+- Earthmoving, Construction, and Mining Equipment

-Backhoe loaders, compactors, mobile cranes, pavers, batching plants, crawler cranes, transit mixers, concrete pumps, tower cranes, hydraulic excavators, dumpers, mining shovels, walking draglines, dozers, wheel loaders, graders, drilling apparatus, tunnelling machinery, etc. are all produced by the Indian Earthmoving, Construction and Mining Machinery.
+Backhoe loaders, compactors, mobile cranes, pavers, batching plants, crawler cranes, transit mixers, concrete pumps, tower cranes, hydraulic excavators, dumpers, mining shovels, walking draglines, dozers, wheel loaders, graders, drilling apparatus, tunneling machinery, etc. are all produced by the Indian Earthmoving, Construction and Mining Machinery.